expo/snack/packages/snack-eslint-standalone/README.md

 This plugin tries to resolve the React version from local files.
 It does that using some Node tooling.
 Because this isn't available in the browser, we patched the version detection to always return `999.999.999` (the default version).
 This avoids including modules, like `fs` or `resolve`, in the ESLint bundle.

+### TypeScript async functions with 2 generics or more

+This seems to be an issue with Babel trying to parse something like `async process<Input, Output>` typescript code.
+We fixed it by being verbose in the ESLint config, and include the `@babel/plugin-transform-typescript` explicitly as babel plugin.

+This fix also introduced `getLinterConfig(fileName: string, customConfig?: object|any): any`.

 ## Contributing

 This package has a few commands, mainly to build, analyze and build for publishing.